Lyle Talbot: Personal life and death

 Talbot had many romantic entanglements and several brief marriages to Elaine Melchoir (1930), Marguerite Cramer (1937–1940), Abigail Adams (1942), and Keven "Eve" McClure (1946–1947) who next married novelist Henry Miller.
-Talbot married for the fifth time and final time in 1948 to Margaret Epple, a young actress and singer who adopted the name "Paula" and sometimes went by the stage names of "Paula Deaven" or "Margaret Abbott."
+Talbot married for the fifth and final time in 1948 to Margaret Epple, a young actress and singer who adopted the name "Paula" and sometimes went by the stage names of "Paula Deaven" or "Margaret Abbott."
 She was 20; he was a 46-year-old actor with a drinking problem.

 Under Paula's influence, Talbot quit drinking, and the couple often performed together on stage in summer stock and community theater.
 They had four children, lived in Studio City, California (where Talbot was honorary mayor in the 1960s), and remained married for more than 40 years, until Paula's death in 1989.

-After his wife's death, Talbot moved to San Francisco, where both of his sons and their families lived.
-On March 2, 1996, Talbot died at the age of 94 at his home in San Francisco, California.
-His death was attributed to congestive heart failure.
+After his wife's death, Talbot moved to San Francisco, California, where both of his sons and their families lived.
+He died at home of congestive heart failure on March 2, 1996, at the age of 94.
+Talbot was remembered by SFGate as "a film and television actor who shared the screen with such legends as Bette Davis, Ginger Rogers, Humphrey Bogart, Carole Lombard, and Barbara Stanwyck."
+The Los Angeles Times recalled Talbot as a "versatile actor adept in every medium from tent shows to television...an actor who always worked."

 He was survived by his children, three of whom—Stephen Talbot, David Talbot, and Margaret Talbot—had established careers in media production, writing, or journalism.
 Cynthia Talbot, Lyle's elder daughter, instead pursued a medical career, becoming a physician and later a residency director in Portland, Oregon.